AnFreTh/NodeGAMLSS/README.md

-## Nosw-GAMLSS: Differentiable Additive Model for Interpretable Distributional Deep Learning
+## Node-GAMLSS: Differentiable Additive Model for Interpretable Distributional Deep Learning

 Node-GAMLSS integrates the Node-GAM framework and the NAMLSS/GAMLSS framework to train Generalized Additive Models for Location, Scale, and Shape (GAMLSS) using multi-layer differentiable trees.
 This model minimizes the negative log-likelihood for a variety of distributions, with built-in support for handling distributional parameter constraints.
 The implementation adapts the Node-GAM approach to accommodate distributional regression, making it suitable for deep learning applications that require interpretability.
 In short, it trains a GAMLSS model by multi-layer differentiable trees and minimizes the negative log-likelihood of a given distribution.